About Air energy storage cost

 - Air energy storage cost

-- How to exhaust air from energy storage tank
+- How much does the energy storage tank cost